pr4j3sh/javascript/README.md

 # Javascript NPM Package/Library

-This is a javascript npm package starter template.
+This is a javascript npm package commonjs module starter template.
+It produces both `cjs` and `esm` module builds.

 It provides both package scenarios: